TL;DR

 - Choice and Control: You can often choose your specialist consultant and the hospital where you receive treatment.
 You also have more flexibility in scheduling appointments and surgery at times that suit you, minimising disruption to work and family life.

-- Comfort and Privacy: A major draw for many is the guarantee of a private room with an en-suite bathroom, better food, and more flexible visiting hours.
+- Comfort and Privacy: A major draw for many is the assurance of a private room with an en-suite bathroom, better food, and more flexible visiting hours.
 This can make a significant difference to your comfort and recovery during a stressful time.

 - Access to Specialist Drugs and Treatments: Some advanced cancer drugs or novel therapies that have not yet been approved by the National Institute for Health and Care Excellence (NICE) for NHS use may be available through your PMI policy.